 In fact, 65% of new car buyers in Australia bought a brand different from their last vehicle.
 That means Aussie brands have an opportunity to connect and be top of mind for new car buyers at every step of the journey.

 "Connectivity and digitisation are the biggest trends disrupting the auto industry,” said Richard Wolstenholme, Google’s automotive industry director.
 “Together, they’re accelerating the influence of digital touchpoints along the buyer journey.
-The power is in being able to harness advances in technology so OEMs and dealers can provide a more seamless, relevant, and personalized user experience.”
+The power is in being able to harness advances in technology so OEMs and dealers can provide a more seamless, relevant, and personalised user experience.”

-To better understand the research behavior of Aussies in the market for a new car, we partnered with Kantar/TNS for a quantitative study that explored the typical path to purchase for 500 consumers.1 Here, we’ll break down takeaways and strategies for engaging Aussie consumers when they go online to research new vehicles.
+To better understand the research behaviour of Aussies in the market for a new car, we partnered with Kantar/TNS for a quantitative study that explored the typical path to purchase for 500 consumers.1 Here, we’ll break down takeaways and strategies for engaging Aussie consumers when they go online to research new vehicles.

 1. Digital dominates consumers’ pre-purchase research

 Ten years ago, Aussies visited an average of five dealerships before making a purchase.
 Today, they typically visit only two.
 Thanks to digital, the car buying journey is increasingly self-service, and consumers make the majority of their most important decisions before they ever visit a dealership.
 Nearly half of all car buyers (47%) decide to buy a vehicle after just one test drive, which shows that consumers are confirming their prior research before setting foot on a car lot.